Introduction To Data Science

 Main Components of Data Science

-The main components or process are as follows:
+The main components or processes are as follows:

 1. Data Exploration